Fraternalilab/POPScomp/README.md

 ### FunPDBe
 Scripts to run POPScomp over the PDB database and feed the output into the Elixir FunPDBe project.
-This directory has been included purely as a reference for the FunPDBe project. and should be ignored by POPScomp users.
+This directory has been included purely as a reference for the FunPDBe project and is not intended to be used for POPScomp applications.

 ## Servers